MIC-DKFZ/TractSeg/resources/Tutorial.md

 MNI space (and have isotropic spacing).
 You can either do so [manually](https://github.com/MIC-DKFZ/TractSeg#aligning-image-to-mni-space) or have TractSeg do it by adding the option `--preprocess`.
 ```
-TractSeg -i Diffusion.nii.gz -o tractseg_output --raw_diffusion_input --bundle_specific_threshold --postprocess
+TractSeg -i Diffusion.nii.gz -o tractseg_output --raw_diffusion_input
 ```
 * The brain mask will be extracted automatically using FSL.
 The standard MRtrix CSD will be used for extracting the peaks because this also works if only one b-value shell is available.
-* `--bundle_specific_threshold`: Lowering the threshold for converting the model output to binary segmentations.
-Instead of 0.5 use 0.3 for CA and 0.4 for CST and FX.
-For all other bundles keep 0.5.
-This will increase sensitivity for those difficult bundles and improve results on low resolution data.
-* `--postprocess`: This will fill small holes in the segmentation and remove small blobs not connected to the rest of the segmentation.
+* The CA and FX bundle are quite thin and therefore tend to be incomplete on low resolution data.
+TractSeg automatically checks for these two bundles if they are incomplete (if there are several segmented blobs instead of only one big one) and if they are incomplete uses a lower threshold (instead of the default of 0.5) to convert the probability maps (which are the output of the network) to binary masks.
+This way sensitivity is increased.
+Moreover, hole closing with a size of 6 voxels is used which also helps to connect disconnected blobs.
+NOTE: These postprocessing steps are only done for the CA and FX and only if they are incomplete.
+* Per default a simple postprocessing is also activated for all bundles: Blobs with are made up of only a few voxels are removed.
+You can deactivate this option by using `--no_postprocess`.
 * You can also try the option `--super_resolution`.
 Per default the input image is upsampled to 1.25mm resolution (the resolution TractSeg was trained on) and finally downsampled back to the original resolution.
 Using `--super_resolution` will output the image at 1.25mm.
 Especially if image resolution is low parts of the CA can get lost during downsampling.

 > Note: If you use `--super_resolution` you have to use it for all steps (tract_segmentation, endings_segmentation and TOM).
 Otherwise tracking is not possible as the masks do not have the same